 Welcome to the UW Bothell MA in Cultural Studies!

-Relocation: If you are moving to the Seattle area or are just looking to move while you’re in school, we encourage you to review our online Relocation Guide for information on housing, area neighborhoods, transportation options, dining and leisure, and more.
+Relocation: If you are new to the Seattle area or are just moving closer to school, we encourage you to review our online Relocation Guide for information on housing, area neighborhoods, transportation options, dining and leisure, and more.
+We also have a great list of local organizations and groups you should check out.

-Registration: Please be sure to register for BCULST 500: Formations of Cultural Studies and your Autumn Quarter elective before September 28.
-Registration details are posted below.
+Registration: Please be sure to register for BCULST 500: Formations of Cultural Studies and your Autumn Quarter BCULST elective before September 26.
+Registration details were sent in an earlier email and are also posted below.

 The Registration Process